great-expectations/great_expectations/docs/terms/data_assistant.md

 Data Assistants can be easily accessed from your Data Context.
 In a Jupyter Notebook, you can enter `context.assistants.` and use code completion to select the Data Assistant you wish to use.
 All Data Assistants have a `run(...)` method that takes in a Batch Request and numerous optional parameters, the results of which can be loaded into an Expectation Suite for future use.

 The Onboarding Data Assistant is an ideal starting point for working with Data Assistants.
-It can be accessed from `context.assistants.onboarding`, or from the CLI command `great_expectations suite new --profile`.
+It can be accessed from `context.assistants.onboarding`, or from the <TechnicalTag tag="cli" text="CLI" /> command `great_expectations suite new --profile`.

 :::note For more information on the Onboarding Data Assistant, see the guide:
 - [How to create an Expectation Suite with the Onboarding Data Assistant](../guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md)